Much like wine (😉), having data doesn’t mean you have quality data.

 Before we go into detail, remember that data quality is ultimately about common sense.
 It can be easy to get lost in numbers and metrics, but the core idea is simple:

-You want to know that your data is giving you a full, accurate picture of the real world in a usable form.
+Data quality is the term to use when you know that your data is giving you a full, accurate picture of the real world in a usable form.

 Each of these elements needs to be checked and managed with planning, rules and metrics to ensure that data can be used properly without creating a false view of the situations it represents.
 This is why data quality is so important.
 Take these examples: